Gracia Hillman

-Gracia M. Hillman is the former Vice President for External Affairs at Howard University in Washington, D.C.
-She grew up in New England, USA.
+Gracia M. Hillman is the former vice president for external affairs at Howard University in Washington, D.C.
+She grew up in New England, US.
 She is the daughter of the late Maria DaGraca Hillman and the late George Hillman.
 She has two brothers, George Hillman, Jr. and Robert W. Hillman.
-Ms. Hillman is of Cape Verdean descent.
+Hillman is of Cape Verdean descent.

 She was formerly a commissioner of the Election Assistance Commission from 2003 to 2010.
 She was nominated by President George W. Bush on October 3, 2003 and confirmed by unanimous consent of the United States Senate on December 9, 2003 to serve a two-year term on the U.S. Election Assistance Commission (EAC).
-Hillman served as Chair of the EAC in 2005, after serving as the Agency's first Vice Chair in 2004.
+Hillman served as chair of the EAC in 2005, after serving as the agency's first vice chair in 2004.
 She resigned on December 10, 2010 after reaching the two-term limit for commissioners.

-In her career, Commissioner Hillman has handled both domestic and international issues.
-Her areas of expertise include nonprofit management, public policy and program development, political services, the interests and rights of women and minorities, community affairs and election related matters, including voting rights.
+In her career, Hillman has handled both domestic and international issues.
+Her areas of expertise include nonprofit management, public policy and program development, political services, the interests and rights of women and minorities, community affairs and election-related matters, including voting rights.

 She has traveled extensively throughout the United States meeting with national and local groups and businesses; speaking at conferences, conventions and other public forums; and conducting a variety of training and development seminars.
-Through her international work, Commissioner Hillman traveled in Africa, Asia, the Caribbean and Europe.
+Through her international work, Hillman traveled in Africa, Asia, the Caribbean and Europe.
 She conducted nonpartisan political training in Haiti and Kenya, and participated in UN sponsored conferences in Vienna, Beijing and at the United Nations in New York.

-Prior to 2003, Hillman served as President and CEO of WorldSpace Foundation, a nonprofit organization that uses cutting edge digital satellite technology to deliver audio and multimedia education programs to Africa and Asia.
-She also served the U.S. Department of State as its first Senior Coordinator for International Women’s Issues where she was responsible for developing agency-wide strategies to ensure that U.S. foreign policy promoted and protected women’s rights.
+Prior to 2003, Hillman served as president and CEO of WorldSpace Foundation, a nonprofit organization that uses cutting-edge digital satellite technology to deliver audio and multimedia education programs to Africa and Asia.
+She also served the U.S. Department of State as its first senior coordinator for international women’s issues, where she was responsible for developing agency-wide strategies to ensure that U.S. foreign policy promoted and protected women’s rights.
 She was the State Department’s principal liaison with domestic nongovernmental organizations that are concerned with international women’s rights and the role of women in development.
-In 1995, Hillman was a member of the official U.S. delegation to the United Nation’s Fourth World Conference on Women held in Beijing.
+In 1995, Hillman was a member of the official U.S. delegation to the United Nations' Fourth World Conference on Women held in Beijing.